Non-compliance with the accessibility regulations

 Issues with PDFs and other documents

 Many of our older PDFs and other documents don’t meet accessibility standards – for example, they may not be marked up so they’re accessible to a screen reader.

 Some of our documents are essential to providing our services.
 For example, we have PDFs with information on how users can access our planning service, and forms published as Word documents.
 We have a programme of work currently in progress to either recreate these documents as an accessible PDF or an HTML webpage.

+The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they are not essential to providing our services.
 We aim to ensure that any new documents we publish meet accessibility standards.
 If there are any documents that you are unable to access, please contact us for an accessible version.
-See ‘Alternative formats’ above, in this statement.
+See ‘Feedback and contact information’ above in this statement for further information.